avinaba/argoNetCDFtoArcGIS/README.md

 Unfortunately, I encountered are mismatch in expected import standard.

-A week ago Mohamed (mahmed@esri.ca), demonstrated that NetCDF outputs from ARGO, does not set the "Coordinates" of their outputs.
+A week ago Mohamed (mahmed@esri.ca), my colleague from ESRI Canada demonstrated that NetCDF outputs from ARGO, does not set the "Coordinates" of their outputs.

 So, I made this stop-gap Python script pre-process NetCDFs so you may may import them as Feature Layers in your ArcGIS project.